What documents are needed for insurance credentialing?

 - Form CMS460 may be required for new enrollment depending upon the status of the group/supplier

-CP575 is the confirmation letter that you get from the IRS when you obtain a Employer Identification Number – EIN or “Tax Id#” for a business.
-To enroll with Medicare, you must provide a copy of this letter as proof of the legal name of the business.
+Form SS-4 (Notice CP575) is the confirmation letter that you get from the IRS when you obtain a Employer Identification Number – EIN or “Tax Id#” for a business.
+The only time this form is generated is when you obtain your tax id, it cannot be regenerated so it is important for you to keep this document in your corporate files.
+In order to enroll with Medicare, Medicaid, and many commercial networks you must provide a copy of this letter as proof of the legal name of the business as on file with the IRS and proof of your Tax Identification Number.
 If you do not have the original CP575, then you can request a replacement letter 147C to verify your EIN.
-These two documents are the only documents that Medicare accepts as proof of your EIN.
+One of these two documents (CP575 or 147C) are the only documents that Medicare accepts as proof of your EIN.

 Click here for an example of a CP575 To request a replacement letter 147C, you can call the IRS business center at (800) 829-4933.
 The hours of operation are 7:00 a.m. – 7:00 p.m. local time, Monday through Friday.